actionhero/node-resque/README.md

 var name = os.hostname() + ":" + process.pid + "+" + counter;
 var worker = new NR.worker({connection: connectionDetails, queues: 'math', 'name' : name}, jobs);
 ```

+###  worker#performDirectly

+In tests or special cases, you may want to process/work a job in-line.
+To do so, you can use `worker.performDirectly(jobName, arguments, callback)`.
+If you are planning on running a job via #performInline, this worker should also not be started, nor should be using event emitters to monitor this worker.
+This method will also not write to redis at all, including logging errors, modify resque's stats, etc.

 ## Queue Management

 Additional methods provided on the `queue` object: